Fiscal year: Iran

 In Iran, the fiscal year usually starts on 21st or 22 March (1st of Farvardin in the Solar Hejri calendar) and concludes on next year's 20th or 21 March (29th or 30th of Esfand in the Solar Hijri calendar).

 Ireland

 In Ireland, the fiscal year is the calendar year, 1 January to 31 December.
 Until 2001, it was the year ending 5 April, as in the United Kingdom, but was changed with the introduction of the euro.
 The 2001 tax year was nine months, from April to December.

 Israel

 In Israel, the fiscal year is the calendar year, 1 January to 31 December.

 Italy

 In Italy, the fiscal year is the calendar year, 1 January to 31 December.
 It was changed in 1965, before which it was 1 July to 30 June.

 Japan

 In Japan, the government's financial year is from 1 April to 31 March.

-Japan's income tax year is 1 January to 31 December, but corporate tax is charged according to the corporation's own annual period.
+Japan's income tax year is 1 January to 31 December, but corporate tax is charged according to the corporation's own annual period; most Japanese corporations elect their annual period to follow the government fiscal year (1 April to 31 March).